Skip to content

 • Finasteride: A prescription pill that helps reduce hormone-related hair loss in men.

-• PRP therapy (Platelet-Rich Plasma): A treatment that uses your own blood to stimulate hair growth.
+• PRP therapy (Platelet-Rich Plasma): A treatment that uses your own blood to stimulate hair follicles and encourage healthy growth4.

-• Microneedling: Tiny needles boost scalp circulation and may help hair regrow.
+• Microneedling: Tiny needles that boost scalp circulation and may help support hair regrowth.

-• Low-level laser therapy: Devices that use light to stimulate follicles.
+• Low-level laser therapy: Devices that use red or near-infrared light to stimulate follicles.

-• Supplements and good hair habits: Biotin, iron, zinc, a balanced diet, and gentle hair care can support overall hair health.
+• Diet and healthy hair habits: Nutrients like biotin, iron, and zinc, combined with a balanced diet and gentle hair care, can support overall hair health.

 Should You Ever Stop Using Minoxidil?